dhcsousa/pl8catch/README.md

 ## Docker / Container Image

 You can build and run the backend inside a container.
-The `Dockerfile` uses a two-stage build (builder + slim runtime) on top of the `astral/uv` Python 3.12 base, installs only runtime dependencies in the final image, copies YOLO weights, and launches `uvicorn` on port 8000.
+The `Dockerfile` uses a multi-stage build (builder → weights fetch → runtime) on top of the `astral/uv` Python 3.12 base, installs only runtime dependencies in the final image, downloads YOLO + license plate weights from remote sources (Hugging Face + Ultralytics assets), and launches `uvicorn` on port 8000.

 ### Published Image